Author: Reiner Knizia

 Tester: Aaron Haag

-Playing Time: The game can be explained in about 5 minutes.
-Playing time is 20 to 45 minutes.
+Playing Time: The game is easily explained and equally simple to play.
+Playing time is about 45 minutes.